Grayming/Ming-Liu/README.md

    * Michelle Ananda-Rajah, Diva Baggio, Trisha Peel, Anton Peleg, Gholamreza Haffari, __Ming Liu__, Christoph Bergmeir.
 [Closing the gap in surveillance and audit of invasive mold diseases for antifungal stewardship using artificial intelligence](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6780614/), In Journal of Clinical Medicine 2019.

    * __Ming Liu__, Gholamreza Haffari, Wray Buntine.
 [Learning to Actively Learn for Neural Machine Translation](http://aclweb.org/anthology/K18-1033), In Conference of Natural Language Learning 2018.

-   * Michelle R Ananda-Rajah, __Ming Liu__ et al. [Deep learning for recognition of invasive fungal disease from chest computed tomography in haematology-oncology patients](https://docs.wixstatic.com/ugd/dd2c9d_311a3a4281a74f2389c63a254965daa6.pdf), In International Immunocompromised Host Society Symposium, Athens 2018.

   * __Ming Liu__, Gholamreza Haffari, Wray Buntine.
 [Learning How to Actively Learn: A Deep Imitation Learning Approach](http://aclweb.org/anthology/P18-1174),  In Annual Conference of the Association for Computational Linguistics 2018.[Video Link](https://vimeo.com/285804866)

-  * __Ming Liu__, Gholamreza Haffari, Wray Buntine, Michelle Ananda-Rajah.
-[Leveraging Linguistic Resources for Improving Neural Text Classification](http://aclweb.org/anthology/U17-1004), In Proceedings of the Australian Language Technology Association 2017, pp: 34-42.

-  * __Ming Liu__, Gholamreza Haffari, Wray Buntine.
-[Learning cascaded latent variable models for biomedical text classification](http://aclweb.org/anthology/U16-1014), In Proceedings of the Australian Language Technology Association 2016, pp: 139-143

 # Projects
-  * __Automatic long text summarization (May 2019-Present)__ Overview: My post-doc project, aiming at automatic summarization for scitific papers and books.
+  * __Automatic long text summarization (May 2019-Nov 2021)__ Overview: My post-doc project, aiming at automatic knowledge discovery from scitific papers and books.

   * __Multi-modal topic modeling (Jan 2019- Jun 2019)__ Overview: Topic models are widely used in the social sciences and humanities to analyze text collections.
 This project aims to build topic models with multiple modalities, expecially from text and images.
 We use pre-trained word embeddings to inform how a topic focuses on words, and docment level image embeddings to inform how a document focuses on topics.
 Our methods improves traditional topic models significantly, which allows to discover more informed and focused topics with more representative words, leading to better modelling accuracy and topic quality.